-Short Answer: Discount Tire sells used tires, and while it will not provide warranties for these tires, the company does not stock excessively old or worn tires.
+Short Answer: Discount Tire sells used tires, and while it will not provide warranties for these tires, the company assures that it doesn’t stock excessively old or worn tires.
 Discount Tire does not buy used tires, but it may allow you to trade-in your used tires for a credit toward your new tire purchase.
 For more on Discount Tire’s used tire policies, see below.

 Does Discount Tire Sell Used Tires?

 For specific used tire inventory information, you can call or visit your local Discount Tire.
 Typical store hours are 8 a.m. to 6 p.m.

 If Discount Tire doesn’t have used tires that you need in stock, there are a few other options.
-Many local auto shops sell used tires, and you can even buy them online (as previously reported) Additionally, if you don’t want used tires but you’re on a budget, check out our list of rent-to-own rim and tire places (no credit checks).
+Many local auto shops sell used tires, and you can even buy them online (as previously reported) Additionally, if you don’t want to buy used tires but you’re on a budget, check out our list of rent-to-own rim and tire places (no credit checks).

 Does Discount Tire Buy Used Tires?

 Note that Discount Tire does charge a small fee if you leave your old tires at the store and they aren’t in good enough condition to be accepted for a trade-in.

-For even more information about Discount Tire, see our comparison of Discount Tire vs. its tire retail competitors.
+For even more information about Discount Tire, see our comparison of Discount Tire vs. its retail competitors.